-The Management is provided with regular daily, monthly and quarterly risk reports in a timely manner after the respective reporting date, including explanations thereof if necessary.
+The Management is provided with regular daily, monthly and quarterly risk reports in a timely manner after the respective reporting date.
 Furthermore, escalation mechanisms and ad-hoc reporting are implemented in the event of new risks, non-compliance with existing limits or, for known risks, in case of a significant increase in the probability of occurrence or the loss amount.

 The Management of ProCredit Holding works closely together with the Supervisory Board for the welfare of the company.
 The Management reports to the Supervisory Board in a regular, timely and complete manner concerning all matters which are of particular significance for the group (including for individual ProCredit banks).
 This includes all relevant issues in regard to planning, business development, the risk situation, risk management and compliance.
 Information which is of material importance from a risk point of view is provided without delay to the Supervisory Board, independent of the regular quarterly reports on the risk situation.
 The Management determines the strategic orientation of the company in consultation with the Supervisory Board and discusses with the Supervisory Board at regular intervals regarding the implementation status of the strategy.
 If necessary, divergences of the course of business from established plans and targets are explained and reasons are provided.
-In the case of non-achievement of targets, this discussion is thus to include an analysis of causes.
 The Supervisory Board must also be informed in the event of changes in the management of the risk control function.